Fraud Blocker

 • Cleanse your face as normal.

-• The day after treatment, you can use concealer to cover bruises, and arnica or Hirudoid cream to fade them.
-You can commence using your regular makeup routines.
+• From the day after treatment, you may use concealer to cover bruising and arnica or Hirudoid cream to help fade bruising

 DON’Ts: